aht/extproc/README.md

-process control -- fork-exec and pipe with I/O redirection
+extproc -- fork-exec and pipe with I/O redirection

 Introduction
 ============